grab/engineering-blog/_posts/2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration.md

 All this clearly indicated the area of improvement.
 We were missing opportunities in terms of engineering productivity.

-## The extra mile
+## The Extra Mile

 The biggest question for us to answer was how to put all this scale into a reasonable experience with minimal engineering idle time and fast feedback loop.

-### Build time critical path optimization
+### Build Time Critical Path Optimisation

-The most reasonable thing to do was to pay attention to the utilization of the hardware resources and make the build process optimal.
+The most reasonable thing to do was to pay attention to the utilisation of the hardware resources and make the build process optimal.

 This literally boiled down to the simplest approach: